 The Trustee sets the investment strategy for the Plan taking into account considerations such as the strength of the employer covenant, the long-term liabilities of the Plan and the funding agreed with the Employer.
-The investment strategy is set out in its Statement of Investment Principles ("SIP").
+The investment strategy is set out in its Statement of Investment Principles ("SIP") with details of any changes during the year included in the Trustee's report.